rebelsky/csc151/home/index.md

 two days of the activity.

 *Tutoring*:
-The CS Lab makes tutors for 151 available at regularly scheduled times.
-As soon as tutors have been scheduled, I'll let you know what those times are (and post them on this page).
+The CS department makes tutors for CSC 151 available from 7:00-10:00 p.m. on Sunday through Thursday evening.
+We also have individual and small group tutors available for students who feel that they would benefit from that extra support.
+We generally do not assign individual tutors until after the first exam and are likely to encourage students to work with personal tutors in pairs or triplets rather than individually.

 *Good-Faith Grade Guarantee*:
-Because I realize that computer science does not "click" with all students, I reward effort as well as outcome.
+Because I realize that computer science may require a transition in the way you think, and different students adapt to that transition at different rates, in CSC 151 I reward effort as well as outcome.
 Hence, students who make a "good faith" effort in this class will pass the class, with at least a C+.
 A good-faith effort includes missing no more than two classes, turning in every homework assignment and at least 95% of the laboratory writeups, and spending the requisite time on each examination.
+A good-faith effort also includes following the course policies.

 *Class Software*:
 For this course, we will be using [DrRacket](http://racket-lang.org) and